isomerpages/ogp-dunman/_development/Sexuality Education.md

 2. Students learn the health, social and financial implications of STIs/HIV on an individual and the family if he/she gets infected with STIs/HIV and the importance of responsible decision-making and knowing where to seek help.
 Abstinence and upholding family values are the key messages.
 The desired outcome of the _eTeens_ programme is that students are empowered to make wise, informed and sensible decisions.

 **At Dunman High School, the _eTeens_ programme will be implemented as follows in 2023:**

+#### **Information for Parents**

+*   Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+*   Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [**HERE**](https://dunmanhigh.moe.edu.sg/wp-content/uploads/2023/02/Annex-A-2023-SEd-Opt-Out-Form.pdf)
+*   Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable for Secondary (click **[HERE](https://dunmanhigh.moe.edu.sg/wp-content/uploads/2023/02/Annex-B-2023-SEd-eTeens-Opt-Out-Form.pdf)**) and JC/CI (click [**HERE**](https://dunmanhigh.moe.edu.sg/wp-content/uploads/2023/02/Annex-C-2023-SEd-eTeens-Opt-Out-Form.pdf)).
+*   Parents can contact the school Mr Jason Chen, HOD/CCE, at **[chen.quansheng@dhs.sg](mailto:chen.quansheng@dhs.sg)** for discussion or to seek clarification about the school’s sexuality education programme.